 Launched in 2015 by Nasdaq-listed NetEase – one of China’s leading Internet and online game service providers, Kaola.com is China’s second-largest cross-border import retail e-commerce platform selling ‘western’ brands, right after Tmall Global.

-Kaola, which means kaola, was chosen because NetEase wants its online users to stay “lazy and comfortable” just like the marsupial.
+Kaola name was chosen because NetEase wants its online users to stay “lazy and comfortable” just like the marsupial.
 Kaola provides a large range of products in baby and maternal care, healthcare, beauty, and cosmetics, with a fast delivery service.
-It is also hoping to bring to users a “better lifeless expensive” thanks to low prices.
+It is also hoping to bring users a “better lifeless expensive” thanks to low prices.
 At the moment, the competitiveness of NetEase Kaola comes from the cost-effectiveness of products.

 In September 2019, Alibaba Group, which also owns Tmall, announced the US$2 billion acquisition of Kaola.
 This explains why you will see that Tmall and Kaola are closely linked during major commercial events.

-Even though Kaola is still considered a young player in the e-commerce industry compared to giants like Tmall or JD, Kaola was able to become China’sleading cross-border e-commerce platform with a market share of more than 27.1% in 2019, until it was topped by Tmall Global at the beginning of 2020.
+Even though Kaola is still considered a young player in the e-commerce industry compared to giants like Tmall or JD, Kaola was able to become China’s second biggest cross-border e-commerce platform with a market share of 26% in 2021, just after Tmall Global.

 Like any other cross-border e-commerce platform, Kaola lets sellers showcase their products across many online forums, portals, and marketing channels.
 Kaola provides a platform for international brands to sell their products securely to Chinese consumers, and for Chinese consumers to purchase safe, high-quality, and international premium goods in a convenient way.